Seteco/Somorrostro/Installation.md

 ### x86_64 pre-built binary for any Linux

-You can install a static pre-compiled static binary of netdata for any Intel/AMD 64bit Linux system (even those that don't have a package manager, like CoreOS, or CirrOS), using the files in this repo: https://github.com/firehol/binary-packages
+You can install a static pre-compiled static binary of netdata for any Intel/AMD 64bit Linux system (even those that don't have a package manager, like CoreOS, or CirrOS).

-Download any of the `.run` files, and run it.
-These files are self-extracting shell scripts built with [makeself](https://github.com/megastep/makeself). **They install netdata in `/opt/netdata`**.

-The same files can be used for updates too.

 To install the latest version use this: